Color book: Austrian Red Book

 The Austrian Red Book (or Austro-Hungarian Red Book) goes back at least to the 19th century.
 An 1868 version was printed in London, and included cables and other diplomatic correspondence during the reign of Emperor Franz Josef, and covering such topics as the Treaty of Prague, the Luxembourg Crisis, the Treaty of London (1867), the Treaty of Vienna between Austria, France, and Italy in October 1866, five-power relations between Austria and France, England, Prussia, and Russia, as well as relations with the east (Greece, Serbia, Ottoman Empire).

-Last among the great powers, Austria-Hungary published its files on the outbreak of the war in February 1915 in the Austro-Hungarian Red Book, entitled: "K. and k.
-Ministry of Foreign Diplomatic Affairs on the Historical Background of the 1914 War".
+Last among the great powers, Austria-Hungary published its files on the outbreak of the war in February 1915 in the Austro-Hungarian Red Book, entitled: "I. & R. Ministry of Foreign Diplomatic Affairs on the Historical Background of the 1914 War".
 (Note: German: "K. und k.
 Ministerium des Aeusseren-Diplomatischen Aktenstücke zur Vorgeschichte des Krieges 1914") Simultaneously, the Austro-Hungarian government published a compact popular edition of the Red Book, which included an introduction, and translations into German of the few documents written in English or French.
 The Red Book contained 69 items and covered the period 29 June to 24 August 1914.

 It is not clear why the Austro-Hungarian government let over six months of war elapse before it followed the example of the other powers.
 This was unlike the case of the delayed French Yellow Book, whose later publication meant that the French public had no files for judging the diplomatic events before the war.
 For Austria-Hungary, the war was primarily an Austrian-Serbian war, and there was never any lack of documents about it from the outset.